Holiday Hours

 Need to change holiday dates after saving

-Solution: Return to the Business Hours page in the Knowledge section under the General tab and update the Start Date or Days Off as needed.
+Solution: Return to the Business Hours tab in the Knowledge section and update the Start Date or Days Off as needed.

 Forgot to switch back after the holiday

-Solution: Go to Receptionist > select your regular business hours script > Make Default > Save Rules.
+Solution: Go to Inbound > Inbound Agents > select your agent that handles regular business hours calls > Adjust the Time & Hours section > Click Next > Click Launch.
 Consider setting a calendar reminder for the day after holidays to switch scripts back.

 Best Practices